 Proverbs - Proverbs 26 verse 7 is powerful for us to consider: "In the mouth of a fool, a proverb becomes as limp as a paralyzed leg."
 This makes me realize that sometimes the messenger can be as important as the message...
 If we are messengers in some sort of way for God - by how we live our lives, love others, serve others, etc. - how are we doing?
 Are we worthy messengers?
 Or are we diluting the message in some ways?
 Ultimately God's Word and message will proceed forward with or without us.
 But it's obviously such a blessing for us to be part of God's message - participating in God's process of redeeming the world.
 Let us pray we are good messengers for God in our lives today!

-Worship God: Today's readings, and really many of our recent days readings, are reminding me of Chris Tomlin's amazing song "Made to Worship."
+Worship Video: Today's readings, and really many of our recent days readings, are reminding me of Chris Tomlin's amazing song "Made to Worship."
 Related to this song, I heard a recent sermon by Dr. Tim Keller of Redeemer Presbyterian in New York City about how the first 2 of the Ten Commandments are so critical for us to fully understand and live out.
 God is God.
 Worship God.
 No false idols.
 If we really get this and really live it out, well then the rest of the 8 Commandments are a lot easier to actually keep.
 It's when we mess up on the first two commandments, and when we start worshiping created things rather than our Creator - well, that's when we very easily mess up on the other 8 commandments.
 If you're worshiping money more than God, then it's a lot easier to lie, cheat and steal!
 Put God back in his proper place - as your God.
 And worship God only.
 And, then, well, why lie, cheat or steal?
 You wouldn't want to do that while worshiping God.
 I hope this makes sense?
 It was stunning to me to really think about it while listening to Dr. Keller's sermon.
-And Chris in this video talks a bit before the song about how "you and I are made to worship.
+And I've heard Chris say before about how "you and I are made to worship.
 We're great worshipers!"
 And I agree with him on this.
 The question is that who or what are we worshiping?
 I do think all humans on the planet are great worshipers.
 However, we're not all worshiping God above all else...
 And that's where the problems come in!
 Apologies on this long set up to this video. :) You and I are made to worship God the Father, God the Son, Jesus, and God the Holy Spirit!

 Who or what are you worshiping these days?
 Click here to worship God!